-Aside from the clean air that we breathe, we are further researching and understanding how trees and plants impact our lives.
+Aside from the clean air that we breathe, we are further researching and understanding how plants impact our lives.

-Plants provide much more than just oxygen to humans and many other living organisms.
-Wild animals and humans rely on plants for food, home, lumber and firewood; yet, there is an increase in the unsustainable use of trees year after year.
-To fully understand the importance of healthy forests it is important to investigate the natural processes that allow a plant to survive in a human dominated landscape.
+Humans and wildlife rely on plants for oxygen, food, shelter and so many ecological services to create a balance in different ecosystems.
+Plants play an important role for the MGL communities in providing firewood, medicine, traditional home materials such as vines, cohune palms and sticks.
+Yet, there is a threat of the unsustainable use of trees year after year.
+To fully understand the importance of healthy forests it is important to investigate the natural processes that allow a plant to survive.

 Along with partners, Ya’axché has embarked on a mission to build local capacity for research and monitoring of tree species in Belize.
 Of particular interest are the species that have been part of the Belizean culture and economy.
-In order to ensure the sustainable use of our tree or plant species there needs to be more information on their life cycles as well as how they are affected by human and natural events to prevent local extinction.
+To ensure the sustainable use of our tree and plant species there needs to be good information on their life cycles as well as how they are affected by human and natural events to prevent local extinction.

 A new tree species for Golden Stream Corridor Preserve and Belize, Spathelia belizensis. | Photo: Dr Steven Brewer.

 Ya’axché uses the data collected from the monitoring to inform conservation actions to avoid the loss of key species.

 Read more about our plant and tree monitoring research visit the Downloads webpage.